RaidcoreGG/api-cdi/AddonHost/API/README.md

 *Don't make it a habit though.*

 The API info should be pretty self-explanatory, but just in case.
-AddonAPI contains the SwapChain for custom rendering, the ImguiContext and its Malloc and Free functions, which will be required to be set in your load function, see above example.
+AddonAPI contains the SwapChain for custom rendering, the ImguiContext and its Malloc and Free functions, which will be required to be set in your load function, if you want to render ImGui, see above example.

 It also contains Minhook functions, so you don't have to add an additional dependency to hook.